nextflow-io/training/docs/nf_template/5_pipeline.md

 !!! question "Exercise"

-    You the `nf-core modules install` command to add the `fastp` module to your pipeline.
+    Run the `nf-core modules install` command to add the `fastp` module to your pipeline.

 To enable reporting and reproducibility, modules and subworkflows from the nf-core repository are tracked using hashes in the `modules.json` file.
 When modules are installed or removed using the nf-core tooling the `modules.json` file will be automatically updated.